QUICK ANSWER

 If your car is worth less than $3,000-$4,000 and you have emergency savings, consider dropping collision and comprehensive coverage and carrying only liability insurance

 West Virginia takes insurance compliance seriously.
-If you’re caught without a valid policy, the state doesn’t just fine you, they stop you from driving.
+If you’re caught without auto insurance, the state doesn’t just fine you, they take away driving privileges.

-- Repeat Offenses: A second offense within five years results in a 90-day license suspension and a $150 reinstatement fee.
+- Repeat Offenses: Second offense within five years results in a 90-day license suspension and a $150 reinstatement fee.

-- Criminal Penalties: Beyond administrative fees, you could face jail time ranging from 15 days to one year for repeated non-compliance.
+- Criminal Penalties: You could face jail time ranging from 15 days to one year.

-- Comprehensive Coverage: This is essential for animal strikes (deer are a major hazard here) and damage from falling rocks or flooding.
+- Comprehensive Coverage: Windshield, animal hits (deer are a major hazard here), damage from falling rocks and flooding.

-- Collision Coverage: This pays for your own vehicle repairs if you slide off an icy road during a winter storm.
+- Collision Coverage: This pays for vehicle repairs if you crash your car.

-- Medical Payments (MedPay): This covers your own medical bills and those of your passengers regardless of who caused the accident, which is a great supplement to health insurance.
+- Medical Payments (Med-Pay): Medical bills and those of your passengers regardless of who caused the accident.

 Frequently Asked Questions About West Virginia Car Insurance